CHARLOTTE DRAYCOTT SC

 She has conducted a number of cases in involving issues of Legal Professional Privilege for both prosecution and defence and has become a specialist in this field.

-Recent cases in which she has been instructed have included murder, rape, triad related matters, drugs offences, robbery, offences against the person, theft, bookmaking, forgery, public disorder and road traffic as well as the areas mentioned above.
+Recent cases in which she has been instructed have included murder, rape, triad related matters, child pornography, drugs offences, robbery, offences against the person, theft, bookmaking, forgery, public disorder and road traffic as well as the areas mentioned above.

 She has wide experience of appeal work at all levels.

-Member of the Criminal Legal Aid Review Committee
+She is a member of the Criminal Legal Aid Review Committee

 HKSAR v Shum Chiu (HKSAR v Wong Hung Ki & Another)

 After a long battle through all levels of the courts in Hong Kong, the proceedings in this case were successfully stayed as a result breach of Legal Professional Privilege by the ICAC.
 The ICAC had covertly recorded a defendant in consultation with his solicitor.
 The Court of Appeal held that on the facts the ICAC were guilty of failure on a fundamental issue which could not be countenanced in the case of a law enforcement authority operating in a society governed by the rule of law.
-Further that there had been an abuse of the process whoich was an affront to the conscience of the court to which the court should not lend itself by permitting the case to continue.
+Further that there had been an abuse of the process which was an affront to the conscience of the court to which the court should not lend itself by permitting the case to continue.

 Luk Thiet Thuan v R (1997) AC 131

 In this case, the Privy Council was asked to consider the test for provocation and the relationship between that defence and diminished responsibility in cases of murder.
-Ms Draycott proposed that where a person suffered from an abnormality of mind that fact should be taken into account when judging whether he had been provoked into killing the deceased.
+Miss Draycott proposed that where a person suffered from an abnormality of mind that fact should be taken into account when judging whether he had been provoked into killing the deceased.
 This interpretation is now the law in the UK although not in Hong Kong.
 As a result of this judgment the provocative words that incensed the accused no longer need to be directed at a particular characteristic of the accused for that characteristic to be considered in his favour.

 HKSAR v Lee Fung Yee

-Ms Draycott conducted a successful appeal against sentence for a woman who had killed two of her children whilst under the influence of a Temple Master who claimed to be able to speak to the Goddess of Mercy.
+Miss Draycott conducted a successful appeal against sentence for a woman who had killed two of her children whilst under the influence of a Temple Master who claimed to be able to speak to the Goddess of Mercy.
 As a young girl she had been duped into believing that relations with the Temple Master were necessary for her good health.
 When she became pregnant she ran away from home.
 She bore the Temple Master three children, one of whom he took from her to be raised by another woman.
 When she discovered that he was a fraudster who preyed on vulnerable women, she attempted suicide with her remaining children by burning charcoal.
 When she awoke in the morning her children were dead.
 Her sentence was reduced from 7 years to 4 years.

 HKSAR v Yung Ka Tim

-Ms Draycott conducted a successful appeal against conviction.
+Miss Draycott conducted a successful appeal against conviction.
 The defendant was prosecuted by the ICAC as a coconspirator of Mr Derek Wong Chong Kwong.
 The case led to the prosecution of barrister Mr Kevin Egan and solicitor Mr Andrew Lam for conspiring to prevent a witness from co-operating with the investigating authority.
 The conviction was overturned and Mr Yung was released from custody.

 HKSAR v Li Man Tak